 - Cons: still approaches the relationship as a war

-- Working together.
+- Work together.
 I recommend building consensus, rather than siloing Compliance and Content teams

 - Pros: best possible relationship AND good for the end-user